steppr-flow/steppr-flow/docs/brokers.md

 ### Monitoring via UI

-The Thalyazin UI displays circuit breaker information in the **Metrics** page:
+The Steppr Flow UI displays circuit breaker information in the **Metrics** page:

 - Current state of each circuit breaker (CLOSED/OPEN/HALF_OPEN)
 - Success/failure counts and rates